 Particular occupations: doctors - locums

-Some doctors who describe themselves as locums may in fact be engaged to assist a doctor in general practice rather than to take the doctor’s place during illness or holidays.
+Some doctors who describe themselves as locums may in fact be engaged to assist a doctor in general practice rather than to take the doctor’s place.
 The earnings of such assistants are usually chargeable as employment income and subject to Class 1 NICs.

 It is essential to ascertain the contractual terms of any engagement and to review status in the normal way (see ESM0500 onwards)